WhenWed Apr 21st 2021, 4:00 pm to Wed May 19th 2021, 5:00 pm

 Zoom session dates & times:

-- Wed May 5th 2021, 4:00 pm - Case-Based Approach to Developing Abilities for Stopping Long-Term Use of Sedative-Hypnotics
+- Session recording available - Case-Based Approach to Developing Abilities for Stopping Long-Term Use of Sedative-Hypnotics

 - On-Demand Module - CBT-I: Calming the Racing Mind

 - On-Demand Module - Sleeping pills and how to safely and effectively stop their chronic use

 - Session recording available - Brief appointments to support CBT-I and Deprescribing of Sedative-Hypnotics

 - Session recording available - Running a CBT-I-Group Program